 Standardized test scores for all students are screened for evidence of exceptionally high levels of performance on achievement tests.
-All second grade students take the Cognitive Abilities Test (CogAT) in the spring and 6th grade students take the CogAT in the fall.
-This process along with referrals, yields a list of nominees based on 85% score or above, from which GT teachers will begin the GATHERING BODY OF EVIDENCE process.
+The Cognitive Abilities Test (CogAT) is administered to all 6th OR 7th grade students in the fall and to second grade students in the spring.
+This screening process, along with referrals, yields a list of nominees for identification or talent pool based on 85% score or above, from which GT coordinators will begin the process of gathering a body of evidence.